Carers Matter Norfolk and Young Carers Matter are still operating and accepting new referrals via the Advice Line which is operating normal hours.

-Carers Matter Norfolk is the countywide service funded by Norfolk County Council and the NHS to provide support to unpaid carers.
-All services are free and available to people aged 16+ caring for someone aged 18+.
+Carers Matter Norfolk is the countywide service funded by Norfolk County Council and the NHS to provide support to unpaid carers, we have an adult carer service for those aged 16+ caring for someone aged 18+ and a Young Carers & Families Service for those below 18 caring for a relative who may be an adult or a child .
+All services are free.
 Support is available to those caring for someone living in Norfolk, whether the carer lives in the county or elsewhere (caring at a distance).

 We can provide support to carers in a variety of ways: